 Instructions

-- Heat the almond milk in the microwave for twenty seconds.
+- Heat the milk in the microwave for twenty seconds.

 - Pour one cup of the almond milk into a shallow bowl.
 Pour the active dry yeast on top of the almond milk and mix for a couple seconds.
 Now let the almond milk and yeast set for approximately five minutes, or until the yeast begins to foam.
 The yeast must foam in order for the croissants to turn out.
 If the yeast does not foam try again.